centre-pathogen-genomics/CPGIH_Utility/README.md

 Rscript ~/Tools/CPGIH_Utility/barplots.R names emu-combined-abundance-species.tsv barplot.pdf 24 8
 ```

-The first option will run the script at default, the second option will modify the width and height (in inches) of the output PDF he defaults are 12 and 8 respecively.
+The first option will run the script as default, the second option will modify the width and height (in inches) of the output PDF (the defaults are 12 and 8 respecively so this will double the width, useful if you have a lot of samples).
 If you want to modify the height or width, you will need to specify both - even if the other is the same as a default value.

 ### ILLUMINA ISOLATE GENOMES
-The `illumina_genomesqc.sh` script will take the input FASTQ reads, assign taxonomy to the reads using Kraken2, generate a draft assembly with shovill, and summarise the assembly quality (length, N50 etc.) and (depth of) coverage.
+The `illumina_genomesqc.sh` script will take the input FASTQ reads, assign taxonomy to the reads using [Kraken2](https://github.com/DerrickWood/kraken2), generate a draft assembly with [shovill](https://github.com/tseemann/shovill), and summarise the assembly quality (length, N50 etc.) and (depth of) coverage.

 Three positional arguments are required:
 1. A file listing the basenames you want to include (the name of the sample), one per line